 WHO IS SUPERVISION FOR?

-Supervision counts for credentialed coaches’ continuing coach education or professional development needs with many coaching bodies, like ICF – the International Coach Federation and COMENSA – Coaches and Mentors of South Africa.
+Supervision counts for credentialed coaches’ continuing coach education or professional development needs with many coaching bodies, like ICF – the International Coach Federation.

-For established coaches, supervision is designed to help you build on your existing strengths and develop your relational and coaching skill set.
-Surprisingly many experienced coaches do not know what they do not know about their own bad habits, because they have not reflected on these with assisted support and challenge.
+For established coaches, supervision develops your relational and coaching skill set.
+Surprisingly many experienced coaches do not know what they do not know about their own bad habits, because they have not reflected on these with external support and challenge.

-I work with you in an accepting and explorative way to recognise where you get in the way of yourself, especially with challenging clients, so that you feel more grounded, can make more sense of what is going on in your practice and be more effective for your clients.
+As a trained supervisor I work with you in an accepting and explorative way to recognise where you get in the way of yourself, with challenging clients and practice, so that you feel more grounded, can make more sense of what is going on and be more effective for your clients and business.

 Managing complexity in an organisational coaching setting can be particularly difficult.
 I am trained in helping coaches make sense of these situations and designing ethical and safe responses relevant to client and organisational needs.